Fractal dimensions and profinite groups: Algorithmic dimension of points

-Suppose $[T]$ is computable.
-We describe a computable structure on the metric space $[T]$.
+Suppose $T$ is computable.
+We describe a computable structure on the metric space $[T]$ in the usual sense of computable analysis~\cite{brattka2010cca}.
+That is, we describe a function $r \colon \{ 0,1\}^* \to D$ as above such that the distance of $r(u)$ and $r(v)$ is a computable real, uniformly in strings $u, v$.
 Let $\ul r \colon \{ 0,1\}^* \to T$ be the computable bijection that is an isomorphism between the length lexicographical orderings on $\{ 0,1\}^*$ and~$T$.
 Given a binary string~$u$, let $r(u)$ be a path on $[T]$ extending the string $ \ul r(u)$.
 Since $T$ is computable, one can choose $r(u)$ to be uniformly computable in~$u$.
+Clearly the distances are computable reals as required above.